 - Gasp at the antics of Two Bad Ants by Chris Van Allsburg

 - Discover how to propagate a katsura tree in Michael Dirr's The Reference Manual of Woody Plant Propagation

 - Study new watercolor techniques in Exploring Flowers in Watercolour by Siriol Sherlock

 - Read about two remarkable scientists in The Natures of John and William Bartram by Thomas Slaughter

-The reference collection is for on-site use only and contains general reference works (i.e. dictionaries, encyclopedias, and atlases) along with more specialized works related to our subject interests.
+The reference collection is for on-site use only and contains general reference works (e.g., dictionaries, encyclopedias, and atlases) along with more specialized works related to Arboretum subjects of focus.